UMW in Spain

 Spain for All

-Students may study either Spanish OR Interdisciplinary Studies.
-Students studying Spanish may earn 3 to 9 course credits from the following course options (followed by UMW equivalent course):
+Track 1: Spanish Language and Culture Program.
+Students may earn 3 to 9 course credits from the following course options:

-Students studying Interdisciplinary Studies may earn 3 to 9 course credits from the following course options:
+Track 2: Global Studies and Business Program.
+Students may earn 3 to 9 course credits from the following course options:

 UMW in Spain participants can also satisfy their Experiential Learning or Global Inquiry general education requirement.
 Those who complete SPAN 201 and 202 will satisfy the Foreign Language general education requirement.